chinamike65/hugo-tuolesi/content/book6/book6en.md

 After the creation of the Tibetan script, the translation of scriptures began.
 Therefore, from Songtsen Gampo, the spread of Buddhism in Tibet began.

-At the same time, Princess Wencheng of the Han Dynasty went to Tibet to have a kiss, and brought a 12-year-old statue of Sakyamuni Buddha, which is still enshrined in the Jokhang Temple in Lhasa.
+At the same time, Princess Wencheng of the Tang Dynasty went to Tibet to marry King Songtsen Gampo of the Tibetan Empire in 641, and brought a 12-year-old statue of Sakyamuni Buddha, which is still enshrined in the Jokhang Temple in Lhasa.

 In addition, a lot of works of great masters were also brought from the Chinese region.
 In Tibet, the most famous is the works of Master Yuanshi, and there are 21 Chinese translations.